jamesdeluk/hugo/content/posts/consumption-and-media/learnings-2024.md

 - Ever wondered how old a building in London is?
 Or what architectural style?
 Or what it’s used for?
 [86]
 - The English language is incredibly weird - more noises, question formation, meaningless do, phrasal words, and of course pronunciation [90]
 - There is a town in Korea full of ex-Soviet State Russian-speaking ethnic Koreans.
 [95]
+- Cream then jam on scones.
+Scientists have proven it.
+[103]

 ## Relationships and Personalities